Enzyme inhibitor: Pesticides

 Many pesticides are enzyme inhibitors.
 Acetylcholinesterase (AChE) is an enzyme found in animals, from insects to humans.
 It is essential to nerve cell function through its mechanism of breaking down the neurotransmitter acetylcholine into its constituents, acetate and choline.
 This is somewhat unusual among neurotransmitters as most, including serotonin, dopamine, and norepinephrine, are absorbed from the synaptic cleft rather than cleaved.
 A large number of AChE inhibitors are used in both medicine and agriculture.
 Reversible competitive inhibitors, such as edrophonium, physostigmine, and neostigmine, are used in the treatment of myasthenia gravis and in anaesthesia to reverse muscle blockade.
 The carbamate pesticides are also examples of reversible AChE inhibitors.
 The organophosphate pesticides such as malathion, parathion, and chlorpyrifos irreversibly inhibit acetylcholinesterase.

 Herbicides

 The herbicide glyphosate is an inhibitor of 3-phosphoshikimate 1-carboxyvinyltransferase, other herbicides, such as the sulfonylureas inhibit the enzyme acetolactate synthase.
 Both enzymes are needed for plants to make branched-chain amino acids.
 Many other enzymes are inhibited by herbicides, including enzymes needed for the biosynthesis of lipids and carotenoids and the processes of photosynthesis and oxidative phosphorylation.

-Discovery and design of inhibitors
+Discovery and design

 New drugs are the products of a long drug development process, the first step of which is often the discovery of a new enzyme inhibitor.
 There are two principle approaches of discovering these inhibitors.